-According to a Pew Trusts study in 2017, ½ of all Americans cast their ballot on paper with many polling places moving to paper ballots due to cyber security concerns.
-While many able bodied people wouldn’t think twice about picking up a pen, this can be a huge barrier to someone with limited mobility.
+According to a Pew Trusts study in 2017, half of all Americans cast their ballot on paper with many polling places moving to paper ballots due to cybersecurity concerns.
+While many non-disabled people wouldn’t think twice about picking up a pen, this can be a huge barrier to someone with limited mobility.

-It would be amiss not to mention invisible and mental disabilities.
-Washington DC found that individuals were being intimidated at the polls by being asked if they ‘really needed to use the accessible machines’.
-To combat this, they trained their poll workers to ask everyone voting if they would prefer to vote on paper or using the machine which has increased turnout of individuals with disabilities by 2% in 2018.
-In regards to people with mental disabilities, 11 states still have outdated and vague regulations that allow the court to bar individuals from voting who are deemed ‘idiots’, ‘insane persons’ or people who are under guardianship.
+Then there are voters with invisible and mental disabilities.
+In our nation’s capital, individuals were being intimidated at the polls by being asked if they “really needed to use the accessible machines.”
+To combat this, they trained their poll workers to ask everyone voting if they would prefer to vote on paper or using the machine, a measure that increased turnout of individuals with disabilities by 2% in 2018.
+As for people with mental disabilities, 11 states still have outdated and vague regulations that allow the court to bar individuals from voting who are deemed ‘idiots’, ‘insane persons’ or people who are under guardianship.
 Regulations such as this are estimated to have barred over 32,000 people from the polls in California alone.